Pankh aims at being able to provide wings to women.

 She worked for five months there and has recently remarried and relocated to Mumbai— happy and well settled.

 PANKH feels satisfied, and is trying to help other individual lives as well…we hope that we will be successful in our attempts.

-The NGO educates and counsels women and men about gender equality, teaches women their rights and works to change culturally ingrained negative attitudes towards women and girls.
+On 30th October 2010, Sheba founded Pankh - to educate and counsel women and men about gender equality, teach women their rights and work to change culturally ingrained negative attitudes towards women and girls.